No Tags Found!

 Amend(0)

-1. Sir, in such cases, the judgments/orders issued by the Honorable Supreme Court or High Court in their own judgments indicate the time period within which the orders are to be complied with and also the rate of interest, if any, to be paid for any delayed payment of arrears, etc. In my opinion, please see whether there is any order of the Honorable Supreme Court or High Court in their respective judgments.
+In such cases, the judgments or orders issued by the Honorable Supreme Court or High Court often specify the time period within which the orders are to be complied with, as well as the rate of interest, if any, to be paid for any delayed payment of arrears.
+In my opinion, please check whether there is any order from the Honorable Supreme Court or High Court in their respective judgments.

-2. In my opinion, RTI will not help you further because the department will simply say that the matter is under consideration.
-I have already suggested you contact your standing advocate who won the cases at the above courts and request him to take appropriate action in the case for payment of balance retirement benefits by the department.
+In my opinion, RTI will not help you further because the department will simply say that the matter is under consideration.
+I have already suggested contacting your standing advocate who won the cases at the above courts and requesting him to take appropriate action for the payment of balance retirement benefits by the department.
 If considered appropriate, your standing counsel can issue a show-cause notice to the department for contempt of court for not paying the dues as may have been indicated in the judgments, if any.

-3. Further, an online link of one of the cases is mentioned below, which I think may be of some interest to you in the case:-
+Further, an online link to one of the cases is mentioned below, which I think may be of some interest to you in this case:

 Rajendran T.G. vs State Of Kerala Represented By The on 17 August, 2011